fullmetalbrackets/blog/src/content/blog/setting-up-jellyfin-in-docker.md

 curl -fsSL https://get.docker.com | sh
 ```

-Though Jellyfin has an <a href="https://hub.docker.com/r/jellyfin/jellyfin" target="_blank">official Docker image</a>, if this is your first time running Jellyfin I strongly suggest you instead use the <a href="https://hub.docker.com/r/linuxserver/jellyfin" target="_blank">Linuxserver image</a>, which is built and maintained by the <a href="https://www.linuxserver.io" target="_blank">Linuxserver community</a>.
+Though Jellyfin has an <a href="https://hub.docker.com/r/jellyfin/jellyfin" target="_blank" data-umami-event="setup-jellyfin-official-image">official Docker image</a>, if this is your first time running Jellyfin I strongly suggest you instead use the <a href="https://hub.docker.com/r/linuxserver/jellyfin" target="_blank" data-umami-event="setup-jellyfin-linuxserver-image">Linuxserver image</a>, which is built and maintained by the <a href="https://www.linuxserver.io" target="_blank" data-umami-event="setup-jellyfin-linuxserver">Linuxserver community</a>.
 I have run the Linuxserver image of Jellyfin without issue, and it seems that is also the case with most self-hosters.

 Create a `compose.yaml` file, copy and paste the following: